Sphagesaurus

 Sphagesaurus is an extinct genus of sphagesaurid notosuchian crocodylomorph from the Late Cretaceous of southwest São Paulo, southern Brazil.
+In a 2026 taxonomic review, Pedro Akira Kitayama and Reinaldo José Bertini proposed that Armadillosuchus arrudai and Caryonosuchus pricei were junior synonyms of S. huenei, explicitly treating this interpretation as provisional.

 Species and discovery

 Sphagesaurus was first described and named by Llewellyn Ivor Price in 1950 and the type species is S. huenei.
 S. huenei was described by Price (1950) on the basis of two isolated molariform maxillary teeth, the holotype DGM 332-R and the referred specimen DGM 333-R. The holotype was found in a railway cut between the cities of Presidente Bernardes and Santo Anastacio in the state of São Paulo, while DGM 333-R was found near Catanduva city of São Paulo, both from the Bauru Group.
 Bertini et al. (1993) referred the isolated molariform tooth, URC-R 015 from Locality 99 of the Adamantina Formation, to S. huenei, and referred the DGM specimens to the same formation.

 Kellner et al. (1995) and Kellner & Campos (1999) tentatively assigned DGM 1411-R, a nearly complete but crushed anterior portion of the skull and lower jaw, to S. huenei and then to S. sp.
 It was found near Presidente Prudente city of southwest São Paulo, from the Adamantina Formation of the Bauru Basin.
 It was reassigned to a new genus and species, Caryonosuchus pricei, by Kellner et al. (2011).
-They also considered the type material of S. huenei to be undiagnosable, making the species a nomen dubium.
+They also considered the type material of S. huenei to be undiagnosable and suggested that the species might be a nomen dubium.

-Pol (2003) described the only diagnosable specimen, RCL-100 a nearly complete skull, that is currently considered to belong to Sphagesaurus.
+Pol (2003) described RCL-100, a nearly complete skull referred to S. huenei.
 It consists of the rostrum, orbital and temporal regions, except for its dorsal elements.
 A mandibular fragment corresponding to the dentary symphysis was found in natural occluding position.
 The specimen was collected at the sediments of the Adamantina Formation during the construction of the new railroad station of Buenopolis city of São Paulo.
+Kitayama and Bertini (2026) also reviewed URC-R-92, a skull with mandibular and postcranial remains previously reported in 2006 and described in 2009, as comparative material of S. huenei.